Higher Education Commission (HEC) Announced Five Scholarships Under OIC Exchange Programme - UrduPoint

 The Higher Education Commission (HEC) has announced the Turkish Cypriot Government scholarships under the OIC Educational Exchange Programme, starting from the spring semester of 2019-2020 academic years

-According to the details provided by the Higher Education Commission (HEC) Pakistan, the qualified students from OIC member states including Pakistan may avail the opportunity to study at undergraduate (Bachelor), graduate (Master) and post-graduate programmes in the participating universities.
+According to the details provided by the Higher Education Commission (HEC) Pakistan, the qualified students from OIC Member States including Pakistan may avail the opportunity to study at undergraduate (Bachelor), graduate (Master) and post-graduate programs in the participating universities.
 As per details of HEC, the number of the scholarships is five.

 gau.edu, Final International University (FIU) www.final.edu.